…Elk rondje is anders

 …Elk rondje is anders is about the convention of ‘walking in circles’ (rondjes lopen), deriving of my research in the gabber and gabber culture*.
-I also am part of this culture, and can call my self a gabber.

 This performance is based on the [in Holland] well-known video of a gabber in the early 90s who is partying at one of the main, known hardcore events ‘Thunderdome’.
 He answers the question “So, what do you do all of these hours at a party like this?” with: “Ik loop rondjes en ik loop rondjes, ik loop alleen maar rondjes.
 Kom iedereen tegen, blijf rondjes lopen, elk rondje is anders.
 Ik loop uren lang rondjes.”
 [Meaning: “I am walking in circles constantly, for hours I walk in circles, and every circle – walk – is different.”].
 A typical Dutch saying and phenomenon, taken to the extreme.